gvwilson/thirdbit/src/fiction/iffy/index.md

 "Aunt Naggie saved up an' got me a pair, but one of 'em had somethin' wrong with it, so I had just the one.
-I called her Raven too."
+I called her Corvus too."
 She sniffled.
 "We didn't tell Uncle Jack.
 He woulda just said somethin' stupid about another mouth to feed,